PDA personal use app list

 - PowerAmp : Basically a Goolag-only paid music player, free version tied to 15-day trial before expiration.
 I used to enjoy this back when I am still fully invested in the Goolag ecosystem.

-- MPV : Video-focused interface combined with a rather lackluster file browser.
+- MPV (both mpv-android & mpvKt&341; : Video-focused interface combined with a file browser not suited for the job.
 Sorry, but a dedicated music player is better than video/audio players (including MPV) at all fronts (at least for music).

 Honorable mentions :